addyosmani/backbone-fundamentals/README.md

 A model may also have multiple views observing it.
 Imagine our Photo model contained meta-data such as the longitude and latitude where the photo was taken, a list of people present in the photo, and a list of tags.
 A developer could create a single view that displayed all these attributes, or might create three separate views to display each attribute.
 The important detail is that the Photo model doesn't care how these views are organized, it simply announces updates to its data as necessary.
 We'll come back to Views in more detail later.

 It is not uncommon for modern MVC/MV* frameworks to provide a means to group models together.
 In Backbone, these groups are called "Collections".
-Managing models in groups allows us to write application logic based on notifications from the group should any model it contains change.
+Managing models in groups allows us to write application logic based on notifications from the group, should any model it contains change.
 This avoids the need to manually observe individual model instances.

 Here's how we might group Photo models into a simplified Backbone Collection: